s-glass/reading-notes/102/class7notes.md

 4. **Logical:**
     - Examples:
     - && logical and  |  || logical or  | ! logical not
-5. **Conditional:**
+5. **Conditional**
 6. **Type:**
     - Examples:
-    _ typeof  returns the type of a variable   |  instanceof  returns true if an object is an instance of an object type
+   - typeof  returns the type of a variable   |  instanceof  returns true if an object is an instance of an object type